sonnylau98/rabbit-killer/README.md

 # curly-journey
-A game that is developing by me.
+A game is being developed by me.